Here's just a small sampling of the ways GRASP is helping Virginia's youth attain a post-secondary degree.

 Last Dollar Scholarships* – The GRASP in-school advisors are typically able to assemble a sizable financial aid package for students.
 However, expenses for books, technology needs, and other costs are frequently not covered by the financial aid package.
 As a result, some students are unable to attend the institution of their choice.
 The need for small, targeted Last Dollar Scholarships became apparent, and through the generosity of business and personal donors, these scholarships have become possible.
 GRASP awards at least one Last Dollar Scholarship per high school it serves.

-2 + 2 Scholarships* – A new renewable scholarship launched in 2017 designed to assist students in receiving a baccalaureate degree from one of Virginia’s colleges and universities at a much lower cost and with less debt.
-Select applicants will be awarded a scholarship of $1000 applied to their first year of community college which may be renewed in year two.
+Community College Pathway Scholarships* – A scholarship program designed to assist students in either obtaining a workforce credential or transferring from community college to receive a baccalaureate degree from one of Virginia’s colleges and universities at a much lower cost and with less debt.
+Select applicants will be awarded a scholarship of $1000 applied to their first year of community college which may be renewed for a second year.
 These scholarships help meet the cost of books, a computer, or other expenses not covered by the student’s financial aid package.

 EISP Scholarships* – Scholarships are available for kindergarten through twelfth grade students to attend a private school, with a focus on students with learning differences or other special circumstances, through Virginia’s Education Improvement Scholarship Program (EISP).
 Scholarships typically range from $2,600 to $6,000 per academic year.
 The Virginia Legislature establishes the criteria for this program.
 More information is available at www.graspeisp.org.
 Funds for these scholarships are supported by Virginia’s EISP tax credit program.

 *GRASP’s scholarships are dependent on donor support.